Bill Clinton and Education-Clinton'96

 As a result of the rejection of NESIC by the US Congress, there no longer was a proper institution to assess requirements, so if a state would follow the appropriate procedure for matching the requirements of IASA, it would certainly be certified.
 Nevertheless, by 2000 you could still find only seventeen states that fully complied with IASA regulations, and IASA had been ratified six years before.

 Bill Clinton recognized that education was the best feasible investment in the future and in people.

 Bill Clinton succeeded in gaining consent for a number of new, and pretty substantial, social educational programs that always had been the centerpiece of his wishes.
 He organized new tax credits for higher education of more than $30 billion, and actually this program turned the first two years of college into a middle-class entitlement.
 It was fantastic to see that by 1999, over a stunning ten million of the almost 14 million Americans that were eligible, had taken advantage of this specific program.
-Thanks to him, the projects as such this website that is supporting people who want to get their GED are possible.
+Thanks to him, the projects supporting people who want to get a better career chances are possible.

 This achievement was totally ignored by Clinton's critics.
 Some critics said that this wasn't any big piece of legislation, but merely scraps off the table, and that it wasn't anything like the GI Bill of Rights.
 But actually the college tax credit plan that was introduced in 1997 was much more substantial than the GI Bill of Rights, which basically related to veterans returning from World War II.